gustavo-alberto/MicroManipulatorStepper/README.md

 ### ⚙ Kinematic Model

 The kinematic model is defined here: [kinematic_model_delta3d.cpp](firmware/MotionControllerRP/src/kinemtaic_models/kinematic_model_delta3d.cpp).
-Please check the dimensions of you build against the values set in the constructor.
+Please check the dimensions of your build against the values set in the constructor.
 In particular make sure the arm length matches.

 ### ⚙ Electronics